Bonjour-Interactive-Lab/Unity3D-CameraOpticalFlow/README.md

 The results is return as a CustomRenderTexture in an ARGBFloat format.
 You could get the result of the OF from script by calling ```OFTrailSystemUpdater.GetOFTrail()```

+### AverageVelocity.cs
+This script compute the average velocity from the OF texture.
+Please note: this computation can be pretty intensive as it loop over all the pixel of the image.
+Use it with a lower resolution defined by the var ```resolution```
+The result can be grab using ```AverageVelocity.GetAverageVelocity()```

 Test on
 -------